certtools/intelmq/docs/user/installation.rst

 Change ``redis_host`` to a running redis-instance.
 Docker will resolve it automatically.

-In order to work with your current infrastructure, you need to specify some enviroments variables
+In order to work with your current infrastructure, you need to specify some environment variables

 .. code-block:: bash